In response to my earlier post secretary Ranjit Hoskote has added the matter( as it is ) below:

 Poetry India, the Indian P.E.N., and the poetry page of the Illustrated Weekly of India.

-The Illustrated Weekly of India as an assistant editor in 1953
+He joined The Illustrated Weekly of India as an assistant editor in 1953

 He (Nissim Ezekiel )wore a frayed blue and white shirt buttoned at the wrists, caked with dirt at cuff and collar.
 He was living somewhere in Marine Lines, in one room.
 He would commute by bus to the PEN office at Churchgate carrying a plastic bag full of possessions.